 * The first production FRS.1 was handed over to Royal Navy service in mid-June 1979.
 The Sea Harrier was a welcome arrival for the Royal Navy's combat aircraft pilots, since the RN's last fixed-wing combat aircraft, the BAE Buccaneer and their Spey-powered Phantoms, had been retired the previous December.

-Taylor calculated that simply modifying the deck so that it curved up at the end would throw the fighter up into the air, allowing it to carry more warload with a shorter takeoff run, as well as give a Royal Navy pilot more time to eject if it became apparent his aircraft was going to splash.
-Taylor proposed the idea in early 1970s, but it wasn't until 1976 that Hawker received funding to perform land-based tests of the ski jump takeoff.
+Taylor calculated that simply modifying the deck so that it curved up at the end would throw the fighter up into the air, allowing it to carry more warload with a shorter take-off run, as well as give a Royal Navy pilot more time to eject if it became apparent his aircraft was going to splash.
+Taylor proposed the idea in early 1970s, but it wasn't until 1976 that Hawker received funding to perform land-based tests of the ski jump take-off.
 The tests clearly demonstrated the effectiveness of the concept.
 Resistance to the ski jump concept was so stubborn in some quarters that advocates of the idea collectively referred to the critics as the "Flat Deck Preservation Society".
 The advocates prevailed, and the ski jump was adopted for carrier operations.
-Ski jump takeoffs are apparently very spectacular to watch, though pilots describe them as "cake".
+Ski jump take-offs were apparently very spectacular to watch, though pilots described them as "cake".

 HMS INVINCIBLE and ILLUSTRIOUS were both originally fitted with a 7-degree ski jump, while the ARK ROYAL featured a 12-degree ski jump when it was commissioned in 1985.
 Both the INVINCIBLE and ILLUSTRIOUS were later refitted with a 13-degree ramp.
 The Spanish light carrier DEDALO was not fitted with a ski jump, but the modern Spanish PRINCIPE DE ASTURIAS and Thai CHAKRI NARUEBET both have 12-degree ski jumps.BACK_TO_TOP